How I Shoot: My Favorite Camera Settings

 While the other camera modes have their place, I think you will find that most professional photographers use the Aperture Priority and Shutter Priority modes for 90 percent of their shooting.

 To make quick changes while I shoot, I often use the Exposure Compensation feature (covered in Chapter 7) so that I can make small over- and underexposure changes.
 This is different than changing the aperture or shutter; it is more like fooling the camera meter into thinking the scene is brighter or darker than it actually is.
-To get to this function quickly, I simply press the Exposure Compensation button, right next to the shutter button, then dial in the desired amount of compensation using the Command dial.
-If you can't get the exact exposure you want with aperture and speed alone, make little adjustments to the exposure compensation.
+To get to this function quickly, I simply press the Exposure Compensation button, right next to the shutter button, and then dial in the desired amount of compensation using the main Command dial.
+If you can’t get the exact exposure you want with aperture and speed alone, make little adjustments to the exposure compensation.

-One of the reasons some people change their exposure is to make corrections when there are "blinkies" in the rear LCD.
+One of the reasons some people change their exposure is to make corrections when there are “blinkies” in the rear LCD.
 Blinkies are the warning signal that part of the image has been overexposed to the point that there is no longer any detail in the highlights.
 When the Highlight Alert feature is turned on, the display will flash wherever the potential exists for overexposure.
-The black and white flashing will only appear in areas of your picture that are in danger of overexposure.
+The black-and-white flashing will only appear in areas of your picture that are in danger of overexposure.

 Setting Up the Highlight Alert Feature

-Once the highlight warning is turned on, use it to check your images on the back of the LCD after taking a shot.
+Once the highlights warning is turned on, use it to check your images on the back of the LCD after taking a shot.
 If you see an area that is blinking, try setting exposure compensation to an underexposed setting like –1/3 or –2/3 stops and take another photo, checking the result on the screen.
-Don't make yourself crazy trying to get rid of every single blinking area.
-It is easy enough to add some black back into your photo later using post-editing software, and you don't want to underexpose the rest of the image because there is one blown-out highlight.
+Don’t make yourself crazy trying to get rid of every single blinking area.
+It is easy enough to add some black back into your photo later using post-editing software, and you don’t want to underexpose the rest of the image because there is one blown-out highlight.

-Sometimes, such as when shooting into the sun, the warning will blink no matter how much you adjust the exposure because there is just no detail in the highlight.
-On the contrary, if you're shooting a white wedding dress and the entire dress is blinking, then you have no detail in the dress and the bride will not be happy.
+Sometimes, such as when you’re shooting into the sun, the warning will blink no matter how much you adjust the exposure because there is just no detail in the highlight.
+On the contrary, if you’re shooting a white wedding dress and the entire dress is blinking, then you have no detail in the dress and the bride will not be happy.
 Use your best judgment to determine if the warning is alerting you to an area where you want to retain highlight detail.
 If you are not sure what the perfect exposure is and you have to get a good shot, try bracketing your exposure.
 We will talk more about this in later chapters.

-As you work your way through the coming chapters, you will see other tips and tricks to use in your daily photography, but the most important tip I can give is to take the time to understand the features of your camera so that you can leverage the technology in a knowledgeable way.
+As you work your way through the coming chapters, you will see other tips and tricks to use in your daily photography, but the most important advice I can give is to take the time to understand the features of your camera so that you can leverage the technology in a knowledgeable way.
 This will pay off in better photographs.